Director, Assistant Professor Olga Dietlin

 The mission of the Master of Arts degree program in Higher Education and Student Development is to prepare individuals for professional positions in student affairs in schools, colleges, and universities, with a special focus upon emerging adult identity and spiritual formation.
 This program is intentionally aligned with the Guidelines for Master's-level student affairs professional preparation programs, as identified by the Council for the Advancement of Standards in Higher Education (2019) and Professional Competency Areas for Student Affairs Educators.
-In addition, as part of the Master's degree, students will complete coursework in conflict mediation and receive a Certificate in Conflict Resolution from the Chicago Center for Conflict Resolution.
-Students will engage in coursework related to the history of higher education and student affairs, organization and administration of student affairs, discipleship and spiritual formation, characteristics and development of emerging adults, kingdom diversity and justice, student and staff well-being, legal issues in higher education, and program evaluation and research.
+In addition, as part of the Master's degree, students complete coursework in conflict mediation and receive a Certificate in Conflict Resolution from the Chicago Center for Conflict Resolution.
+Students engage in coursework related to the history of higher education and student affairs, organization and administration of student affairs, discipleship and spiritual formation, characteristics and development of emerging adults, kingdom diversity and justice, student and staff well-being, legal issues in higher education, and program evaluation and research.

-This degree is offered in partnership between the School of Mission, Ministry & Leadership and the Student Development Division of Wheaton College.
-Most of the program faculty members are full-time, tenure track professors in the School of Mission, Ministry & Leadership, while others are fully engaged professionals, leading in a variety of Student Affairs positions.
+This degree is offered in partnership between the School of Mission, Ministry & Leadership, and the Student Development Division of Wheaton College.
+The program faculty members are full-time, tenure track professors in the School of Mission, Ministry & Leadership, or leaders in the profession who hold full-time appointments in student affairs.